migueldcdev/login-app/README.md

 ## Login app

-Technical task for Incard, this is a Next.js app with a Login, Sign up, Home and Error page.
-The user can create a profile or login with the proper credentials the backend issues a JWT Session Token to persist the session.
+A technical task for Incard.
+This is a Next.js app with a Login, Sign up, Home and Error page.
+The user can create a profile or login with the proper credentials, the backend issues a JWT Session Token to persist the session.
+All user data is mocked.

 For test the app the user email: *user@mail.com* and user password: *user*